Weinersteintwentea/Ecommerce-Digitronics/README.md

 3.Let's assume that you have installed so paste this folder in htdocs folder

+4.Import ecom.sql file in phpmyadmin

-4.Run Apache and Mysql in Xampp
+5.Run Apache and Mysql in Xampp

-5.Visit http://localhost:8080/ecom/ on any browser for viewing customer section
+6.Visit http://localhost:8080/ecom/ on any browser for viewing customer section

-6.Visit http://localhost:8080/ecom/admin_area/ for admin panel and default credentials for admin are username=Admin@ac.in and password=Admin123
+7.Visit http://localhost:8080/ecom/admin_area/ for admin panel and default credentials for admin are username=Admin@ac.in and password=Admin123